nix-community/home-manager/docs/manual/contributing/guidelines.md

 An active legacy source can discard a whole-settings `mkDefault`, including unrelated keys.
 Use per-setting defaults when combining legacy and new values.

-For converted settings, supply `from`, the settings-root `to`, a literal `key`, `convert`, and the historical `oldOption` declaration.
+For converted settings, supply `from`, the settings path `to`, a literal `key` under it, `convert`, and the historical `oldOption` declaration.
+Warnings name `to` followed by `key`.
 The helper handles warnings, source-priority checks, and forwarding.
 Its `priority` defaults to 1500, and `shadowed` suppresses conversion without suppressing the warning.
 Option-default definitions are ignored unless the `applyDefault` predicate selects their merged value.
 For example, a legacy list that permits additions at option-default priority can use `applyDefault = value: value != [ ];`.